Inference for Matched Tuples and Fully Blocked Factorial Designs: Empirical Application

 In their experimental design, blocks are defined by quadruplets, where each quadruplet contains \emph{two} untreated units with $D_i = 1$, one treated unit with $D_i = 2$, and one treated unit with $D_i = 3$.
 Despite the slight departure from the framework presented in Sections \ref{sec:setup}--\ref{sec:main}, in that there are two untreated units in each quadruplet, we show in Appendix \ref{sec:app_details} that a slight modification of the variance estimator in Theorem \ref{thm:V_const} produces a valid test for \eqref{eq:h0-app}--\eqref{eq:h0-app-23}.
 Specifically, we pretend that there are four treatment levels in each quadruplet, while the first two are in fact controls.
 Then, by setting generating vectors $\nu^{2}=(-1/2,-1/2,1,0)$, $\nu^{3} = (-1/2, -1/2, 0, 1)$, and $\nu^{2,3}=(0,0,-1,1)$ and proceeding with the testing procedure in Theorem \ref{thm:V_const}, we obtain valid tests for $H_0^d$ and $H_0^{2,3}$.
 For each of the hypotheses in \eqref{eq:h0-app}--\eqref{eq:h0-app-23}, we implement the following tests: \begin{itemize} \item[---] A $t$-test based on the OLS estimator in a linear regression of $Y$ on $1$, $I \{D_i = 2\}$, and $I \{D_i = 3\}$, together with the usual heteroskedasticity-robust variance estimator. \item[---] The test introduced in Proposition \ref{prop:application}, which implements the test from Theorem \ref{thm:V_const} as described above to accommodate for the fact that there are two untreated units in each block. \end{itemize} We note that \cite{McKenzie2014} test \eqref{eq:h0-app} and \eqref{eq:h0-app-23} using a $t$-test obtained from a linear regression of outcomes on treatment indicators and block fixed effects.
 However, as was shown in Theorem \ref{thm:sfe}, such a procedure is not guaranteed to be valid.
 On the other hand, we expect that the $t$-test obtained from a linear regression without block fixed effects should be conservative for testing \eqref{eq:h0-app}--\eqref{eq:h0-app-23} in light of the observations made in Example \ref{ex:matched-triples} and the fact that this test coincides with a standard two-sample $t$-test.

 Our results are presented in Table \ref{table:application-wave6}.
 The point estimates of the two methods are identical because the OLS estimator coincides with the difference-in-means estimator.
 However, the standard errors obtained from our variance estimator are always smaller than the heteroskedasticy-robust standard errors.
 For example, when testing \eqref{eq:h0-app} for $d = 3$ among the female subsample, the standard error produced from our variance estimator is 15.21 whereas the heteroskedasticy robust standard error is 18.13.
+We note that overall the improvements are modest; this suggests that the conditional expectation of the outcomes does not vary substantially with the observable characteristics in this survey wave.
+This is further corroborated by the calibrated simulations presented in Table \ref{table:finite_population_empirical} in Appendix \ref{sec:additional-simulations}.